SlaviXG/mqtt_system_governor/README.md

 1. **Set Up Configuration**: Ensure the config.ini file is properly configured with the MQTT broker details and the desired settings for JSON formatting.
 2. **Run the Commander**: Execute the commander.py script to start the Commander.
-3. **Send Commands**: Enter the client ID and the command to send when prompted.
+3. **Send Commands**: Enter the client ID (or 'all' to send to all clients) and the command to send when prompted.
 The Commander will publish the command to the command_loader_topic.
 4. **Receive Feedback**: The Commander will automatically subscribe to the response_topic and print received feedback to the console.

 ### Example Usage